Entercom/digital-glossary-of-terms/readme.md

 **Acquia Cloud Site Factory** –

 **Phase2 Technologies** – is a professional services company that specializes in web strategy, design and development – they build Drupal platforms for large organizations.
-Examples include media sites for Time Inc. NBC, MSNBC; government sites such as [US.gov](http://www.usa.gov/), Sports site like [Pac 12](http://pac-12.com/).
+Examples include media sites for Time Inc. NBC, MSNBC; government sites such as [US Gov](http://www.usa.gov/), Sports site like [Pac 12](http://pac-12.com/).

 ###Project Management Terms###